Spring.me: Controversies

 Since its inception, Formspring garnered controversies, especially among teenagers, as it opened doors for harassment and cyberbullying due to the anonymity of the entries.
-A fight between several students at a high school in Harrisburg, Pennsylvania, started after an argument over Formspring and it received some media attention in February 2010.
 On 12 March 2010, a news article, which later turned out to be a hoax, reported Formspring creators planning to release personal information about its users via Twitter and other social networking sites.
 Formspring has stated on its company blog that it will never publicly reveal anonymous information of its users.
 On 22 March 2010, Alexis Pilkington, a 17-year-old New York high school graduate, committed suicide, reportedly after several insulting comments targeting her had been posted on Formspring in the days leading up to her death.
 Soon after, a local grassroots boycott of the Formspring site began.

 In February 2011, an incident allegedly prompted by bullying on Formspring led to the death of 15-year-old Natasha MacBryde from Bromsgrove, Worcestershire, United Kingdom.
 The Coroner's inquiry heard that she received anonymous personal abuse via the website on 13 February; this appears to have compounded bullying and teenage anxiety to a level, where MacBryde took her own life on 14 February after researching suicide methods.
 According to the Daily Telegraph, Det Sgt Shanie Erwin told the inquest that Natasha was known to have received a short anonymous message containing personal abuse via the Formspring networking site on February 13.
 The message, which was read to the jury by Det Sgt Erwin, derided MacBryde for "hiding" behind make-up.
 It ended: “Start acting nicer to people or you will lose everyone.
 Mark my words.”

 In September 2011, another bullying incident, involving anonymous harassment on Formspring, led to the death of a 14-year-old.
 Jamey Rodemeyer, a student from Williamsville North High School in New York state, United States, committed suicide on 18 September after repeated incidents of bullying in real life and on Formspring.
 Rodemeyer's video, "It Gets Better", specifically called out Formspring as a factor in contributing to the anti-gay bullying impacting his life.

 In March 2011, Formspring participated in a White House Conference on Bullying Prevention along with MTV, Facebook, Survey Monkey and others.
 At the conference, Formspring announced that it was working with The MIT Media Lab to develop new approaches in detecting cyberbullying, and to design interfaces that would help prevent or mitigate when it occurs.
 In January 2012, Formspring also announced that it was a sponsor of the Great American NO BULL Challenge, a nationwide video contest that encourages teenagers to stand up to bullying.

 The concept of Formspring was copied by the creators of Ask.fm, who used the same format of allowing anonymous questioning by people who knew each other offline, which some experts believe is a toxic mix that will inevitably lead to trouble for some users.
 Both sites have been linked to several teenage suicides.